Yao-Yu Wu

 Biography

-At the age of twenty-four, Wu won the First Prize, Orchestra Prize, and Audience Prize at the Besançon International Conducting Competition, becoming the youngest triple-laureate in the competition’s history.
-In 2023, he further expanded his international profile by receiving the Second Prize, the Audience Prize, and the Prize for the Best Interpretation of the Commissioned Work at the Hong Kong International Conducting Competition — affirming both his musical instinct and his sensitivity to contemporary idioms.
+Born in Taipei, Taiwanese conductor Yao-Yu Wu received his early musical training in his hometown before continuing his studies in Vienna.
+At the age of twenty-four, he won the First Prize, Orchestra Prize, and Audience Prize at the Besançon International Conducting Competition, becoming the competition’s youngest triple laureate at the time.
+In 2023, he received the Second Prize, Audience Prize, and the Prize for Best Interpretation of the Commissioned Work at the Hong Kong International Conducting Competition, leading to engagements across Europe and Asia.

-In opera, Wu has demonstrated a natural sense for pacing, dramatic proportion, and stage integration.
-Recent productions include Puccini’s Tosca (2024) with Stephen Costello, Aleksay Bogdanov, and Laura Wilde, and Verdi’s Rigoletto (2025) featuring baritone Alfredo Daza.
-Forthcoming projects include Puccini’s La Bohème with Riccardo Massi and Juliana Grigoryan.
+In opera, Wu’s recent productions include Puccini’s Tosca (2024) with Stephen Costello, Aleksay Bogdanov, and Laura Wilde, and Verdi’s Rigoletto (2025) with baritone Alfredo Daza in the title role.
+In the 2025/26 season he will conduct Puccini’s La bohème with Riccardo Massi and Juliana Grigoryan.
+His earlier opera work includes Bellini’s La sonnambula and Humperdinck’s Hänsel und Gretel.

-A committed advocate for education and outreach, Wu regularly engages as presenter, lecturer, and writer.
-He was named “Musician of the Year” by PAR Performing Arts Review and was a finalist for Taiwan’s Ten Outstanding Young Persons Award.
+In 2026, he will lead the Kaohsiung Symphony Orchestra on tour in Japan.
+He has been named “Musician of the Year” by PAR Performing Arts Review and was a finalist for Taiwan’s Ten Outstanding Young Persons Award.

 Video